LaSalle County Generating Station

 LaSalle also supports approximately 4,900 direct and secondary jobs in Illinois.
 The facilities’ output also stimulates Illinois’ labor income and employment.

-Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with LaSalle’s economic impact totaling $1.3 billion.
+Illinois’ nuclear facilities contribute nearly $9 billion to the state’s economy annually, with LaSalle contributing $21.2 million in property taxes annually.
 The greatest impact in Illinois is on the professional, scientific and technical sectors due to the volume of specialized services required to operate a nuclear energy facility.

 LaSalle aims to be a good neighbor and is active in its surrounding communities.

 Sponsorship: LaSalle sponsors several community events and organizations, including Marseilles Fun Day, Grand Ridge Community Festival, local first responders, local food pantries, and Future Farmers of America.

 - Labor of Love: LaSalle Station is a signature sponsor of the United Way Labor of Love each year.
 This one-day home improvement blitz brings volunteers together to repair and winterize homes of the needy, elderly and disabled.
 LaSalle Station provides significant financial backing

 - Education: Members from LaSalle Station’s Employee Resource Groups (ERGs) band together to bring in approximately 30 local educators to the plant for a day of fun and learning in its Nuke 101 program.
 The program gives teachers an opportunity to learn STEM-related activities that they can take back and apply in their classrooms.

 - Scholarships: The station also awards $500 scholarships for graduating seniors at Ottawa, Seneca and Streator high schools.